Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Introduction

-One of the promising solutions of the problems listed above consists in building a simulator based on Multi-scale entanglement renormalization~\cite{vidal2007entanglement, vidal2009entanglement, evenbly2009algorithms}.
+One of the promising solutions for the problems listed above consists in building a simulator based on multi-scale entanglement renormalization (MERA)~\cite{vidal2007entanglement, vidal2009entanglement, evenbly2009algorithms}.
 Multi-scale entanglement renormalization is a powerful numerical technique mostly used to analyze critical behavior of one-dimensional quantum systems.
-It utilizes a tensor network known as the multi-scale entanglement renormalization anzats (MERA) to parametrize a many-body quantum state.
-In contrast with an MPS tensor network, which supports an area-law of entanglement entropy scaling in $1D$, i.e. $S_{\rm MPS}(L) \sim {\rm const}$, where $L$ denotes system size, MERA supports logarithmic entanglement entropy scaling with length of a $1D$ quantum many-body system, i.e. $S_{\rm MERA} \sim \log(L)$~\cite{evenbly2011tensor}.
-Since this logarithmic behavior of the entanglement entropy perfectly matches the scaling of the entanglement entropy of ground states of quantum critical systems~\cite{evenbly2009entanglement, evenbly2011tensor}, MERA thus is a perfect tool for studying quantum criticality.
+It utilizes a tensor network known as the multi-scale entanglement renormalization ansatz to parametrize a many-body quantum state.
+In contrast to MPS tensor network, which only supports an area law of entanglement entropy scaling in one dimension (1D), i.e., $S_{\rm MPS}(L) \sim {\rm const}$, where $L$ denotes system size, MERA supports logarithmic entanglement entropy scaling with length of a $1D$ quantum many-body system, i.e., $S_{\rm MERA}(L) \sim \log(L)$~\cite{evenbly2011tensor}.
+Since this logarithmic behavior of the entanglement entropy perfectly matches the scaling of the entanglement entropy of ground states of quantum critical systems~\cite{evenbly2009entanglement, evenbly2011tensor}, MERA thus stands out as a perfect tool for studying quantum criticality.
 Besides quantum criticality, the improved entanglement entropy scaling is a remarkable feature that can be exploited to build better classical simulator of quantum computations.
-In contrast to neural networks based approaches, MERA allows exact calculation of expectation values in most cases as well as MPS; therefore, MERA based simulator does not suffer from VMC induced noise.
+In contrast to neural-network approaches, MERA allows the exact calculation of expectation values in most cases as well as MPS; therefore, a MERA-based simulator does not suffer from the VMC-induced noise.
 Meanwhile, MERA can describe many-body quantum states beyond the area law of entanglement entropy scaling as well as neural networks.
-Moreover, one can tune MERA by using efficient Riemannian optimization methods with preconditioning~\cite{hauru2021riemannian, luchnikov2021riemannian, luchnikov2021qgopt} (a.k.a. quantum natural gradient~\cite{stokes2020quantum}).
-All this features make MERA a compromise solution in between MPS and NNQS that takes the best of both.
+Moreover, one can tune MERA by using efficient Riemannian optimization methods with preconditioning~\cite{hauru2021riemannian, luchnikov2021riemannian, luchnikov2021qgopt} (also referred to as a quantum natural gradient~\cite{stokes2020quantum}).
+All these features make MERA a compromise solution in between MPS and NNQS that takes the best of both worlds.